Pregnancy Pillows: How to Choose and Use a Pregnancy Pillow

 Also known as full-length pregnancy pillow, this pillow is designed to provide total support to your entire body and comes in rectangular and straight shapes.
 These pillows also come in straight or flexible styles.

 Flexible full-length pillows can be flexed into your desired shape while the straight full-length pillows are not flexible.
-However, the flexible styles are more expensive than their counterparts.
-Full length pregnancy pillow caters for your entire body so you won't spend extra dollars on extra support pillows.
+However, the flexible styles are more expensive.

 This pillow imitates a wedge shape and supports your belly, hips and back.
 It allows you to have a good sleep by allowing your back or belly to rest in a smooth inclined position.

 This pillow tucks your body parts and wraps them, offering maximum support and comfort to your body.
 They typically have a length of 6 or 5 feet, so you can be sure you'll find one that will fit your entire body.
-If you oftenly feel a back sore pain every morning, then this is definitely your ideal choice.
+If you oftenly feel a back sore pain every morning, then this is definitely a great choice.
 They're categorized into:

 1. Pregnancy Pillow, U Shaped